 Smart Marketing Tips to Sell a Mobile Home

-Marketing and advertising are important aspects for selling a home.
+Marketing and advertising are important aspects of selling a home.
 You want as many people to know about your home as possible.
 The more that know about your home, the

 Unfortunately, traditional marketing can be expensive so you have to get creative.
 One agent stated on Trulia that he spends up to $1400 to market a home but you don’t have to spend that much.

 Following is an important statistic from the REALTORS® website.
-It states which type of marketing resources were used by buyers looking for a home for sell.
+It states which type of marketing resources were used by buyers looking for a home for sale.

 How Buyers Look for Homes: